The Algarve is a great place to live. More than 300 days of sunshine, beautiful beaches, and a laid-back culture making it a popular place to move to.

 If you plan to stay in Portugal long-term, you’ll probably need a Portuguese bank account.
 Most Portuguese banks charge a monthly fee of between €5-€10, so you will need to factor that into your costs.

 If your earnings or savings are in a non-Euro currency, it makes sense to pay attention to the currency fluctuations and to move your money at the most opportune moments.
-Sites like Transferwise are also worth using instead of traditional banks, as these do not charge the same fees that banks do.
+Sites like Wise (previously TransferWise) are also worth using instead of traditional banks, as these do not charge the same fees that banks do.

-The Algarve isn’t quite the digital nomad hotspot that Lisbon or even Porto has become, but that doesn’t mean it’s a good place for remote workers, digital nomads, and freelancers.
-As there are only a few digital nomads and not much of a startup scene, this will be a quieter experience than staying in somewhere like Lisbon.
+The Algarve isn’t quite the digital nomad hotspot that Lisbon or even Porto has become, but that doesn’t mean it isn’t a good place for remote workers, digital nomads, and freelancers.
+In fact, it’s becoming a digital nomad hotspot, particularly around Lagos.

 The Algarve VS other parts of Portugal